- Admitted Students Home

 Options for sending official academic records

 Complete the housing application by logging into your CheckMarq student account and clicking on the Next Step link.
-The housing forms will be unlocked two or three days after you pay your deposit.
-Your Checkmarq username can be found on your application status page and CheckMarq access was sent by email soon after you submitted your application.
-If you have trouble logging into CheckMarq or don't remember your password, call the IT Help Desk at (414) 288-7799 or visit the IT website.
+The housing forms will be unlocked 24 hours after you pay your deposit.
+Your Checkmarq username can be found on your student status page and CheckMarq access was sent by email soon after you submitted your application.
+If you have trouble logging into CheckMarq or don't remember your password, call the IT Services TechSquad at (414) 288-7799.

 Keep the following in mind when completing the housing application: